 This might happen after a sudden injury or overuse of the foot joints.

 Reports indicate that while cuboid syndrome is not rare among the general population, it is more common among athletes and dancers.
-A 2011 study found that 4 percent of the athletes who had foot injuries had problems with the cuboid area.
+A 2011 study found that

 When cuboid syndrome is correctly identified and treated, most individuals make a full recovery.

 Cuboid syndrome causes pain on the lateral side of the foot.
 The pain may come on suddenly or develop slowly over time.